byu-cpe/ecen520_student/bram/bram.md

 * Perform a write to the memory when the `we` signal is asserted.
 * Create an 'empty' signal that is asserted when the read address is equal to the write address.
 * Create a 'full' signal that is asserted when the write address is one less than the read address.
+* You should ignore reads when the fifo is empty and you should ignore writes when the fifo is full.
 * Instance a `RAMB36E1` primitive into your design using an 8-bit data bus.
 You will need to carefully read the details about this primitive in the [7 Series Memory Resources (UG473)](https://docs.amd.com/v/u/en-US/ug473_7Series_Memory_Resources) (see page 25).
   * Make sure all inputs are wired up.
 Many inputs are not needed but every input should have a constant if it is not used.
   * Use the 'A' port for writing to the BRAM and the 'B' port for reading from the BRAM.